Destiny1405/Destiny1405/README.md

 ## Hello!
 I’m Destiny 👋
 A sophomore at UTD studying computer engineering and math.
-I have an interest in machine learning and computer vision as well as the integration of technology in medicine.
+I have an interest in machine learning and embedded systems as well as the integration of technology in medicine.

 ## What I am working on 🌱
 I am practicing back-end development in C, C++, and Java and exploring app development using Kotlin.
 Additionally, I enjoy playing around with microcontroller specifically Arduino.